 Steps for Initiating an Honors Capstone

-For those graduating in May, begin by discussing the capstone process with Dr. King or Dr. Christensen during the spring semester of your junior year.
+For those graduating in May, begin by discussing the capstone process with the director or associate director during the spring semester of your junior year.
 You will then approach a faculty member in your major and ask him or her to serve as your honors capstone mentor.
 Subsequent discussions should solidify the precise goals of the honors capstone project.
 Once the goals are clear, complete the Honors Capstone Proposal Form in the Honors Academy office (160 Floyd Hall).
 Obtain the necessary signatures and return the form to the Honors Academy office.

 Note: Students who plan on graduating in December should begin this process in the fall semester of junior year.
 Students who are required to spend senior year away from campus (e.g., student teaching), begin the capstone process during the spring semester of sophomore year.

 Some funds are available to reimburse students for expenses related to their capstone projects.
-Please discuss anticipated expenses with Dr. King.
+Please discuss anticipated expenses with the director.